 What is Mohs Micrographic Surgery?

-SRT is a low energy radiotherapy that penetrates only a short distance into the skin.
+SRT is low-energy radiotherapy that penetrates only a short distance into the skin.
 It is very effective in treating basal and squamous cell skin cancers.
-Treatments are spread over many short sessions to limit damage to surrounding skin and concentrate the treatment in the skin cancer.
-From a lifestyle standpoint, when one is receiving this therapy, there is no need to limit activities as with surgery.
-On may swim or play golf on the same day as treatment.
+Treatments are spread over many short sessions to limit damage to surrounding skin and concentrate the treatment on skin cancer.
+From a lifestyle standpoint, when receiving this therapy, there is no need to limit activities as with surgery.
+One may swim or play golf on the same day as treatment.